Decoding The Dress Code

-The invites for Kensington Palace have a strict code ‘Dress: uniform, morning coat or lounge suit / day dress with hat’ but what do those options actually mean?
+The invites for Windsor Castle have a strict code ‘Dress: uniform, morning coat or lounge suit / day dress with hat’ but what do those options actually mean?

 Heavily decorated and in the military?
 Polish those medals and you’re good to go.